Directorate-General for Financial Stability, Financial Services and Capital Markets Union

 The Directorate-General for Financial Stability, Financial Services and Capital Markets Union (DG FISMA) is a Directorate-General (DG) of the European Commission.
-It is one of the thirty three DG's that are created and named to reflect their functions.
+It is one of the thirty three DGs created and named to reflect their functions.

-The main responsibilities of the Directorate-General FISMA is initiating and implementing EU policy in the area of Banking and Finance, including the Capital Markets Union as well as Corporate reporting and auditing due to operate from 2019.
+The main responsibilities of the Directorate-General FISMA include initiating and implementing EU policy in the areas of banking and finance, including the Capital Markets Union, and corporate reporting and auditing.

-After the financial crisis that began in 2008, the EU responded with a series of reforms to ensure financial market stability and to enhance the supervision of financial markets.
+After the 2008 financial crisis, the EU responded with a series of reforms to ensure financial market stability and to enhance the supervision of financial markets.

 The operational role of DG FISMA is to ensure that EU legislation is fully implemented, to monitor the effectiveness of these reforms and to respond to any further financial risks that may become apparent.

+Organisation

-According to its latest organigram the DG FISMA is organized in five directorates:
+According to its latest organogram, the DG FISMA is organized into five directorates: